SSWConsulting/SSW.Rules.Content/rules/figma-prototypes/rule.md

 ## Interactive Components:

 Figma's Interactive Components feature allows UI designers to easily create dynamic and interactive user interfaces.
-You can define different states for a component, such as hover or pressed states, and make transitions between these states.
+You can define different states of a component, such as default, hover, active or focus and make transitions between these states.
 This helps simulate how users interact with the final product, providing a more realistic representation of the user experience.

 :::good
 ![Figure: SSW Rewards interactive prototype](figma-prototype-1.gif)